 Hiranyaksha, or the Golden-eyed when translated, was an oppressive Asura who attacked the heavens and thereafter kidnapped and even attempted to destroy goddess Earth.

 As some of the Puranas have it, he was born to Diti and Kashyap, Kashyap being an ancient sage recognized as the father of the Devas, Asuras, Nagas, and all of humanity.
-Once Hiranyaksha assaulted the defenseless Mother Earth, pulled her deep into the cosmic ocean, Gods appealed to Vishnu to save earth goddess and all life.
-Vishnu took the avatar of a man-boar or Varaha, as it is called and went to rescue the goddess.
+Once Hiranyaksha assaulted the defenseless Mother Earth, and pulled her deep into the cosmic ocean, Gods appealed to Vishnu to save earth goddess and all life.
+Vishnu took the avatar of a man-boar or Varaha, as it is called, and went to rescue the goddess.
 He was slain by Lord Vishnu when he attempted to block Vishnu’s path.

 Banasura in Hindu epics was a thousand-armed asura King and son of Bali who is believed to have ruled the present-day central Assam.
 So strong and fierce was his influence that all the kings and even some of the devas shuddered in front of his might.
 An ardent devotee of Shiva used his thousand arms to play the Mridanga when Shiva was performing the Tandava dance.